 Concrete residential buildings represent the largest retrofitting challenge in EE; and one of the best opportunities to substantially improve energy efficiency of residential buildings.

-The solutions from WP1, will be reviewed from the points of view of: (i) technological applicability in EE, (ii) compatibility with other, non-energy focused retrofit needs of concrete residential buildings and (iii) economic feasibility in EE markets.
-Therefore, the solutions will be analysed in a broader perspective, by integrating all the complex aspects of a building retrofit intervention.
+The solutions from WP1, are to be reviewed from the points of view of: (i) technological applicability in EE, (ii) compatibility with other, non-energy focused retrofit needs of concrete residential buildings and (iii) economic feasibility in EE markets.
+Therefore, the solutions are to be analysed in a broader perspective, by integrating all the complex aspects of a building retrofit intervention.

 Agreed milestones

-M2.1: Identify common deficiencies of existing concrete building typologies and technological solutions for correcting them
+M2.1: Identify common deficiencies of existing concrete building typologies and technological solutions for correcting them.

-M2.2: Retrofit market conditions in Romania; propose business models for financing retrofit
+M2.2: Retrofit market conditions in Romania; propose business models for financing retrofit.

-M2.3: Proposed detailed retrofit measures in case study examples and assess their impact
+M2.3: Proposed detailed retrofit measures in case study examples and assess their impact.

 Agreed deliverables

-D2.1: Workshop for problem identification and search of suitable refurbishment (Romania)
+D2.1: Workshop for problem identification and search of suitable refurbishment (Romania).

-D2.2: Report on the market situation and business opportunities
+D2.2: Report on the market situation and business opportunities.

 D2.3: Seminar disseminating the results.
-Synthesis results to upgrade teaching material for the training energy auditors (Romania)
+Synthesis results to upgrade teaching material for the training energy auditors (Romania).

 The work package achievements and deliverables of WP 2: